Can you save money with a smart meter for business?

 Is it compulsory to have a smart meter fitted at your business?

-Having a smart meter installed at your business premise is completely free, so why are so many energy companies keen that you have one installed?
+Having a smart meter installed at your business premises is completely free, so why are so many energy companies keen that you have one installed?

 Although it’s not compulsory to have a smart meter installed, government policies mean that energy suppliers are obliged to offer one to all homeowners and all small business owners.